-- Generation time: It defines the total time that is required by the bacteria to double its population.
-Generation time denotes by ‘g’.
-Mathematically it is expressed as:
+Generation time: It represents the total time that is required by the bacteria to double its population. ‘g’ is an acronym for the term generation time.
+Mathematically, it is expressed as:

-- Growth rate: It defines the number of generation of bacteria per hour.
-Growth rate denotes by ‘R’.
-Mathematically it is expressed as:
+Growth rate: It defines the number of generation of bacteria per hour.
+‘R’ is an acronym for the term growth rate.
+Mathematically, it is expressed as:

-And t: cell division of bacteria per hour.
+- t: Cell division of bacteria per hour.

 Phases of the Growth Curve

-The different phases of the bacteria during its growth cycle at the given time interval refer to the growth curve of bacteria.
-The growth curve of bacteria can be obtained by the following protocol:
+The different phases in the growth cycle of bacteria at the given time interval can be defined as the growth curve of bacteria.
+To obtain a standard growth curve of bacteria, we need to follow the given protocol:

-- Then inoculate it into the fresh culture medium (nutrient broth) that contains all the nutrients for the growth.
+- Then, inoculate it into the fresh culture medium (nutrient broth) that contains all the nutrients for the microbial growth.

-- Then incubate the bacteria for at time intervals and determine the count of bacterial cells at that given time interval by the use of a spectrophotometer.
+- After that, incubate the bacteria at different time intervals and determine the bacterial cell count at that given time interval, by the use of a spectrophotometer.

-- After noting down the readings a standard graph is prepared between the numbers of bacterial cell vs time interval
+- At last, note down the readings to plot a standard graph between the log number of bacteria vs time interval.

 - And in this way, a standard growth curve is obtained.

-There are distinct four phases of the growth curve of bacteria.
+There are distinct four phases in the growth curve of bacteria.

 - Lag phase